What is a Complying Development Certificate?

 The first step is to compare your proposed development against your local and state planning guidelines (SEPPs).
 Each SEPP has separate guidelines for different development types, with its own set of specific development controls that must be complied with.

 The best way to discover what guidelines apply to your land is by reading your Section 10.7 Planning Certificate.
 The 10.7 Planning Certificate outlines any planning controls or restrictions which apply to your land and which State Environmental Planning Policies (SEPP's) can be utilised to assess the proposed development.
-You can obtain your Planning Certificate from your local Council, the NSW Planning Portal, or a third party such as Infocert.
+You can obtain your Planning Certificate from your local Council, the NSW Planning Portal, or a third party such as Fynd.

 If your proposed works meet these guidelines' criteria, you can engage a Certifier and start your application for the Complying Development Certificate.
 The Certifier will compare your plans with the Building Code of Australia and provide a Request for Further Information (RFI).
 The RFI will consist of a list of documents needed to complete your approval and may include site plans, engineering or other third-party reports required for your area, such as a Bushfire Assessment.